sornas/site-v2/website/pages/aoc_en.md

 secondly on the points awarded by Advent of Code.

 The competing is free and there will be a startup event on the 3rd of December in Café Java at 5:15 pm.
-Instructions on how to join the competition will be provided at a later time.